 Rebecca has over 10 years’ experience in Marketing, specialising in social media and community management.
 Her portfolio includes clients across a variety of industries including retail, consumer goods, health & wellbeing, pharmaceuticals, life coaching, education, travel, music & events.

 Having worked as a Special Needs Teaching Assistant and experienced her own struggles with mental health, Rebecca is extremely passionate about educating and inspiring online, in particular making social media platforms and blogs a more positive and healthy space for our minds.

-In her spare time, she likes walking her 2 dogs, reading, swimming, watching musical theatre (her favourite show is Jersey Boys) and seeing Michael Bublé live (4x so far)!
+In her spare time, she likes walking her 3 dogs (Poco the Pomeranian, Pups the Pug and Oscar the Border Collie), reading, swimming, watching musical theatre (her favourite show is Jersey Boys) and seeing Michael Bublé live (4x so far)!

 Megan brings more than seventeen years of creating and disseminating Brand stories for her clients as a PR and marketing communications executive in Toronto, New York and London.

 With experience in the consumer packaged goods, luxury and mass fashion, retail, beauty, food and beverage and travel sectors, she carries a keen understanding of how to deliver integrated comms programs.

 A long-time lover of ‘off-the-beaten’ path travel, Megan’s global curiosity brought her to her husband Andy, an Australian, with whom they now have a young daughter and reside in Southwest London.